annegautham/annegautham.github.io/README.md

 # My Personal Page

-This is the source code for my website.
-It is based on the [AstroPaper](https://astro-paper.pages.dev).
+My personal website!
+A step-up from its horrendous predecessor.
+Inspired from [Roger Luo's site](https://rogerluo.dev/).
+Based of of [AstroPaper](https://astro-paper.pages.dev).

 ## License

-Licensed under the MIT License, Copyright © 2023
+Licensed under the MIT License, Copyright © 2025